 Menomonie Market Announces 2019 Fund Our Foodshed Grant Recipients

-In April 2019, the Menomonie Market Food Co-op Fund Our Foodshed grant committee consisting of Menomonie Market staff, board members, and owners, reviewed eleven applications and made selections based on a variety of criteria—most importantly, the potential positive impact on the agricultural economy of the Chippewa Valley.
+In April 2019, the Menomonie Market Food Co-op Fund Our Foodshed Grant committee consisting of Menomonie Market Food Co-op staff, board members, and owners, reviewed eleven applications and made selections based on a variety of criteria—most importantly, the potential positive impact on the agricultural economy of the Chippewa Valley.
 See our winners below!
 We will share each farm’s project story throughout the summer on social media, on our website, and in the store this fall to celebrate their farm improvements.
-Stay tuned to see your Round Up For Good dollars in action, and THANK YOU for making this program possible with your generosity!
+Stay tuned to see your Round Up For Good dollars in action, and thank you for making this program possible with your generosity!

 Racing Heart Farm

 Project Funded: Equipment to complete a walk-in cooler for storage, and a hand washing station for the prep room

 Benefit to Local Foodshed: Temperature control and a better washing station will allow the farm to grow and provide vegetables to eaters throughout fall and winter.
 Access to ideal temperatures for food storage will increase the lifetime of product and ensure superior quality for customers.
 Improvements to their spaces will create a safer, more efficient work environment and more time for growing and plant care.